-The policy amendments reflect the requirement to provide SANGS to relieve recreational pressure on the Birklands & Billhaugh SAC.
+The policy amendments reflect the requirement to provide SANGS to relieve recreational pressure on the Birklands & Billhaugh SAC and address potential flood risk identified in the SFRA.

 +++ Strong and significant beneficial impact ++ Potentially significant beneficial impact + Supports objective, but beneficial impact may be minor 0 Policy has no impact or the effect is neutral ?
 Uncertain or insufficient information on which to base the assessment at this stage - Conflicts with the objective and may have adverse impacts Potentially significant adverse impact Strong and significant adverse impact